dehydrator

 Requirements, Download(s):

-Requires PHP-CLI 5.6 or greater.
-It needs to have PRCE and
+Requires PHP-CLI 7.4 or greater.
+It needs to have PCRE,

-OpenSSL compiled in or loaded as an extension.
-Virtually all PHP
+POSIX, and OpenSSL compiled in or loaded as an extension.

-installations meet this requirement.
-You also need dehydrated and

-its dependencies, Bash, awk, sed, grep, mktemp, and cURL.
 Virtually

+all PHP installations meet this requirement.
+You also need

+sha512sum, dehydrated and its dependencies: Bash, awk, sed, grep, mktemp,

-Distribution of certificates requires SSH and rsync on both source and
+certificates requires SSH and rsync on both source and destination

-destination systems, as well as find on the destination.
+systems, as well as find and sha512sum on the destination.
 Again,

 virtually all Linux distributions will meet this requirement, with the